DIRECTED ENERGY PROFESSIONAL SOCIETY

 Webcast

-Available for the first time, two of our unclassified, public release short courses, The Road to Fielding DE Systems by Bill Decker and Laser Propagation by Boris P. Venet & Robert Praus, will be webcast.
-Webcasting will be synchronous, that is, available only in real time.
-(Note that the Systems Symposium is being held in Eastern time zone.)
-Persons requesting the short course webcast will receive the course notes before the course begins assuming they sign up in time for shipping.
-A means for asking questions of the instructor will be available.
-The courses provide 0.35 CEU each.
+Available for the first time, two of our unclassified, public release short courses, The Road to Fielding DE Systems by Bill Decker and Laser Propagation by Boris P. Venet & Robert Praus, were offered by webcast.
+Webcasting was be synchronous, that is, available only in real time.
+A means for asking questions of the instructor was available.
+The courses provided 0.35 CEU each.

 Location and Accommodations